- Featured in:

 - Weighing calculated risks

-Employers look for candidates with a strong work ethic because they are trustworthy and reliable.
-Employees with excellent work ethic stay focused on tasks for as long as necessary to get them done.
+Employers look for candidates with solid work ethics because they are trustworthy and reliable.
+Employees with excellent work ethics stay focused on tasks for as long as necessary to get them done.
 They also bring honesty and integrity to the workplace.

 - Detail-oriented